 UNITY takes a stand on issues facing Native communities today.
 Members have identified a range of causes, including providing access to mental health resources, protecting the environment, maintaining cultural identity, and ensuring the safety of women and girls.
 “With all of these causes, our young people are stepping up and coming up with ways to meet the challenge, not sitting around saying ‘woe is me,’” says Titla.
 “Part of UNITY’s mission is to motivate youth to think of what could be.”

-Bank of America has partnered with UNITY for more than a decade, and the organization is one of many national and local nonprofits serving the Native community that received a total of $3.1 million in philanthropic grants in 2020, aligned with Bank of America’s $1.25 billion, five-year commitment to advance racial equality and economic opportunity.
+Bank of America has partnered with UNITY for more than a decade, and the organization is one of many national and local nonprofits serving the Native community that received a total of $3.1 million in philanthropic grants in 2020.
 During the pandemic, bank funding helped the organization enhance the technology that allowed them to stay connected with members, including developing a wellness app and updating the website more often.
 “We have been able to dream big,” notes Titla.
 “We are blessed.”

 Meet three UNITY leaders from across the country who from a young age have advocated for more awareness of mental illness, worked to provide greater food security on reservations and in rural communities, and instructed young women how to protect themselves.

-Marco Ovando, a 21-year-old member of the Shoshone Paiute Tribe of Nevada, is a full-time student at Boise State University.
-But when the coronavirus pandemic shut down in-person classes, Ovando returned to his home on the Duck Valley reservation in Owyhee, Nevada.
+When the coronavirus pandemic shut down in-person classes at Boise State University, Marco Ovando — a member of the Shoshone Paiute Tribe of Nevada and a full-time student at the school — returned to his home on the Duck Valley reservation in Owyhee, Nevada.
 Straddling the border of Idaho and Nevada, this is a region of high-mountain desert, pine forests, and streams and lakes.
 “This little oasis in the middle of sage brush for hundreds of miles has helped the tribe develop a mindset of self-determination, resiliency and the ability to find resources,” says Ovando.

 Still, the nearest grocery story — or Wal-Mart or McDonald’s — is 100 miles away.
 Given the region’s short growing season, that isolation means fresh and healthy foods can be scarce for the 1,400 residents of his valley, a situation that has inspired Ovando to advocate for food sovereignty in rural areas like his own.
 “It’s a challenge to transport fresh produce to these communities because of where they are located and infrastructure,” he says.
 Ovando has been involved with a University of Nevada at Reno program that provides families in his valley with small greenhouses to enable them to grow their own food.
 “It’s cool to get that kind of boots-on-the-ground action.”